Tutorial: Camera-based 3D Perception with Isaac Perceptor on the Nova Carter

 2. To further evaluate the quality of Isaac Perceptor, you can perform the following tests.

 1. Choose objects above 10cm with various heights, and place them in front of any camera specified in the stereo_camera_configuration launch argument.
 Vary the distance to the camera (e.g. 1m, 3m, 5m, 7m).
-You should expect to see the object in the distance map visualization.
+Verify that you see the object in the distance map visualization.
 Additionally, you may also use the Measure Tool in the top panel to measure the distance between the object surface and the camera center.
-An example evaluation performed using the Nova Orin Developer Kit can be found in Evaluating Isaac Perceptor on the Nova Orin Developer Kit.

 Running Isaac Perceptor on Recorded Data